+We are excited to return to Evergreen Tacoma to host the 2017-2019 cohort and look forward to having you join us there.
+For the cohort starting in 2018, we will return to the Olympia campus.
 We invite you to apply to our MiT program and hope you will find this catalog a useful introduction.
 If you would like more information or have any questions about our school and its programs, please don't hesitate to call or email us-or come for a visit!
-Current MiT students are always willing to talk with you about the wisdom of choosing the best possible career teaching-and about their experiences here at The Evergreen State College.
+Current MiT students are always willing to talk with you about the wisdom of choosing the best possible career-teaching-and about their experiences here at The Evergreen State College.